 If you want to use jigging, then we recommend that you bring a good fish-finder.
 It is not a must that you buy an expensive fish-finder.
 Even the more affordable ones will get the job done.

 You need a fish-finder so that you can get the path of the fish and its depth.
 After that, place your jig where you have found the fish.
 Then allow the jig to have a free fall into the water up to a meter below the fish.

-Bottom Fishing is the most beginner friendly and easiest method to catch the trout.
+Bottom Fishing is the most beginner-friendly and easiest method to catch the trout.
 Yet you will find this method to be very effective in slow-moving water.

 In this method, you rig a hook and bait and let the bait settle at the bottom.
 You need to ensure that you keep a tight line and never move the bait.
 This will ensure that it comes across naturally to the fish.
-Always be on the watch for even a slight movement in your fishing rod as the trout may bite very lightly.
+Always be on the watch for even a slight movement in your rod as the fish may bite very lightly.

 Finding Trout in Lakes, Ponds, Rivers, and Streams

 Trout are mostly found in cold and moving water.
 Trout are known to run up and down creeks and rivers.
 They are also found in lakes and that is why they are termed lake trout.

 Trout can be dropped in lakes, ponds, rivers, streams, and anywhere where water exists.
 They will survive well.
 This makes trout the most commonly stocked game species of fish.

 Trout are also loved by wildlife as they become a good source of food.
 That means they can be found in woods where bears, bobcats, and other kinds of wildlife exist.